JTA slams 'egotistical' principals, school boards

 dunkleywillisa@jamaicaobserver.com

-Charging that some school boards and principals have been vindictive in dismissing teachers, knowing full well that it will take years before appeals are heard, Jamaica Teachers' Association (JTA) President Owen Speid has made a renewed call for that body to move with alacrity.
+CHARGING that some school boards and principals have been vindictive in dismissing teachers, knowing full well that it will take years before appeals are heard by the Teachers Appeals Tribunal, Jamaica Teachers' Association (JTA) President Owen Speid has made a renewed call for that body to move with alacrity.

 “We are in a situation now where we have 32 cases that are outstanding, and 14 of those cases are out there from early 2017 and we have not gotten dates for these hearings as yet, so we need some more speed on the teachers' appeals.
 We can't continue like this,” Speid told the Jamaica Observer in a recent interview.